Management (MGMT)

 MGMT 477, INTEGRATED HUMAN RESOURCE ANALYTICS PROJECT, 4 Credits

-Students will integrate what they have learned to solve industry-sponsored problems.
-The goal of the class is to provide students with opportunities to design, implement, and evaluate analytic solutions for a real-world enterprise.
+Integrate what you have learned to solve industry-sponsored problems.
+Provides opportunities to design, implement, and evaluate analytic solutions for a real-world enterprise.
 Student teams will examine the data requirements, technical requirements, and organizational requirements necessary for the success of analytical solutions.
-The specific goal of the class is to provide students real-world case studies that examine the role of analytics in an organization.
+Provides real-world case studies that examine the role of analytics in an organization.
 Special emphasis will be given to the implementation and leadership of the analytical function in an enterprise.

 MGMT 499, SELECTED TOPICS IN MANAGEMENT, 1-4 Credits